CALIFORNIA MATERNAL FETAL MEDICINE

 We use 2D ultrasound to monitor fetal heart rate, fetal movement, and levels of amniotic fluid, and we use Doppler ultrasound to measure blood flow through the umbilical cord and the fetal brain and heart.
 These tests help sort out whether the fetus is getting what it needs in the uterus, or might be better off being born.

 Healthy babies have enough fluid around them, but not too much.
 Using ultrasound, we can estimate whether a baby has too little fluid (oligohydramnios) or too much (polyhydramnios).
 Both too much and too little fluid can be associated with birth defects and placental problems.

 Fetal blood sampling and transfusion

 Guided by ultrasound, our MFM can insert a needle into the umbilical cord to collect a fetal blood sample to diagnosis certain diseases.
 We can also give the fetus a blood transfusion to treat severe anemia.

-We are located across the street from Mercy Hospital of Folsom
+Across the street from Mercy Hospital of Folsom

-1645 Creekside Drive, Folsom CA 95630
+1645 Creekside Drive, Folsom, CA 95630